-- 4. The Target of Evaluation (TOE) is Juniper Networks, Inc. EX4100-F-12P, EX4100-F-24P, EX4100-F-48P, EX4100-F-12T, EX4100-F-24T, EX4100-F-48T switching platform executing the Junos OS 22.4R2 software. - 5.
-The TOE is a complete virtual appliance consisting of all hardware, software, and security guidance. - 6.
-Each TOE is a secure network device that protects itself by offering only a minimal logical interface to the network and attached nodes.
-Junos OS 22.4R2 is a special purpose operating system that provides no general purpose computing capability.
-It implements both management and control functions as well as all IP routing. - 7.
-The TOE allows definition and enforcement of information flow policies among subnetworks.
-Each information flow from one subnetwork to another passes through an instance of the TOE.
-The TOE makes a decision, based on the defined policies, whether the traffic is forwarded or dropped.
-Forwarding decisions are made on the basis of network addresses and protocols.
-The TOE also ensures that security-relevant activity is audited and provides the necessary functions to manage the security functions.
+- 4. The Target of Evaluation (TOE) are the Juniper Networks, Inc. MX204, ACX5448 and ACX5448-D 5G Universal Routing Platforms executing the Junos OS 22.3R1 software.
+The TOE is a complete virtual appliance consisting of all hardware and software. - 5.
+The variants of the TOE are secure network devices which protect themselves largely by offering only a minimal logical interface to the network and the attached nodes.
+Junos OS 22.3R1 is a special purpose OS that does not provide any general-purpose computing capabilities.
+Junos OS implements both management and control functions as well as all IP routing. - 6.
+The TOE supports the definition and enforcement of information flow policies among subnetworks.
+Each information flow from one subnetwork to another passes through an instance of the TOE and the TOE decides, based on defined policies, whether the traffic is forwarded or dropped.
+Information flows are controlled based on network addresses and protocols.
+The TOE also ensures that security-relevant activity is audited and provides the necessary functions to manage all the security functions.